 - Bake for 45-50 minutes until the edges are turning golden and there is no wobble in he centre.

-- Cool in the tin for at least 45 minutes before removing and cutting into 16 pieces.
+- Cool in the tin for at least 45 minutes before removing and cutting into 16 pieces with a sharp knife.
 The longer it cools the easier it will be to cut.

 - Drizzle over the cooled bars.